- BS, Nutritional Sciences - University of Oklahoma Health Sciences Center, Oklahoma City

 “At CTCA, clinicians meet often and discuss each department’s involvement and what we can do to make each patient better.
 Our approach is based upon the individual needs of each patient,” says Rinehart.

 A registered and licensed dietitian, Rinehart earned a bachelor’s degree in nutritional sciences from the University of Oklahoma Health Sciences Center in Oklahoma City.
+As he transitioned from a role as Clinical Dietitian to a leadership role, he also earned his master's degree in health care administration from Oklahoma State University in Tulsa.

 Prior to joining CTCA, Rinehart served as a clinical dietitian at a hospital in Tulsa.
 There, he provided medical nutrition therapy to patients with a wide range of diagnoses.
 He also served as a health and wellness community dietitian for Tulsa County Health Department, where he developed a nutrition counseling program.